Fire blight is a contagious and destructive bacterial disease.

 9. BONIDE Revitalize Biofungicide

-Like other biofungicides, it promotes plant health by encouraging natural resistance to disease.
+Like other biofungicides, it promotes plant health by enhancing natural disease resistance.

-This product works best with other methods, like pruning and pest control.
-Together, they help manage fire blight with great success.
+This product works best when used with other methods, such as pruning and pest control.
+Together, they help manage fire blight effectively.

 10. BONIDE Copper Fungicide Dust

 Copper fungicide dust works best when applied at the first signs of bloom or early shoot growth.
-However, use it sparingly, following label instructions.
+However, use it sparingly and follow the label instructions.

 Takeaway